imirisoft/Kickstart-HTML/README.md

 ### Options
 **Port**
-* By default application will start in 3000 port.
+By default application will start in 3000 port.
 You can customize it by adding

 ```$ PORT=3001 nodemon app.js```

 **Conver to HTML**
-* Run

 ```$ node app.js html```